 Reveal the Red: Exploring the Chemistry of Red Flower Pigments

 AbstractAre all reds the same?
 Find out in this science fair project!
 Investigate if the pigments in one type of red flower are different from those in another type of red flower.
 Flowers contain an assortment of amazing chemicals that produce color.
-In this plant biology science fair project, you will analyze the colored pigments in different plants' red flower petals using paper chromatography, and compare the pigments in the different flowers.
+In this plant biology project, you will analyze the colored pigments in different plants' red flower petals using paper chromatography, and compare the pigments in the different flowers.

 Analyze the pigments in red flower petals and determine if different red flowers use the same or different pigments.